Who is China Spree Travel?

 Hotels on your China trip are your home away from home, you need a sense of safety and comfort, with convenient locations allowing you to explore with ease.
 That is the principal guideline for hotel selection for our China Spree tours.
 Comfort of room, central location, quality of breakfast, service and amenities are the four key criteria we use to pick hotels.

 Can we request a king/queen sized bed on our China tour?

 Yes, you may request a king/queen sized bed at Item #2 "Traveler Information and Rooming Selection" section of your online tour reservation form.

 Hotels in China mainly cater to business and conference travelers, and most hotel rooms are equipped with two twin-sized beds.
 Hotels in big cities like Beijing, Shanghai and Hong Kong usually have more king/queen bed rooms than hotels in China's inland cities such as Xian and Guilin.
 We will try our best to satisfy your request, but please note that such requests cannot be guaranteed.

 Is there arranged shopping on China Spree tours?

 China is the world's factory and bargain shoppers' paradise.
 We are aware of the fact that shopping is an integral part of international travel, particularly to countries like China.
 However, your valuable travel time in China is limited and therefore China Spree tours features the minimum arranged shopping stops compared to all other tours.

-For Winter Special tours, we allow 2 shopping stops (visits to workshops of Jade and fresh water pearl) in Beijing, one in Xian for China's Golden Triangle tour (visit the factory making replica terra-cotta warriors), and one to Suzhou's silk spinning mill (8-day China's Two Great Cities tour).
+For "Special" tours, we allow 2 shopping stops (visits to workshops of Jade and fresh water pearl) in Beijing, one in Xian for 12-day The Middle Kingdom tour (visit the factory making replica terra-cotta warriors), and one to Suzhou's silk spinning mill (9-day China's Two Great Cities tour).
 All these shopping stops are strictly limited to one hour.

 Forced shopping is prohibited with China Spree tours.
 We appreciate your input and feedback on this matter.